-Information on evidence-based practices can be found in SAMHSA's Guide to Evidence-Based Practices on the Web at http://www.samhsa.gov/ebpwebguide.
-SAMHSA has developed this web page to provide a simple and direct connection to other web sites with information about evidence-based interventions to prevent and/or treat mental and substance use disorders.
-The web page provides a short description and a link to dozens of web sites with relevant evidencebased practices information-either specific interventions or comprehensive reviews of research findings.
+You will find information on evidence-based practices in SAMHSA's Guide to Evidence-Based Practices on the Web at www.samhsa.gov/ebpwebguide.
+SAMHSA has developed this website to provide a simple and direct connection to websites with information about evidence-based interventions to prevent and/or treat mental and substance use disorders.
+The Guide provides a short description and a link to dozens of websites with relevant evidence-based practices information - either specific interventions or comprehensive reviews of research findings.

-Please note that SAMHSA's Guide to Evidence-Based Practices also references another SAMHSA web site, the National Registry of Evidence-Based Programs and Practices (NREPP, www.nrepp.samhsa.gov).
+Please note that SAMHSA's Guide to Evidence-Based Practices also references another SAMHSA website, the National Registry of Evidence-Based Programs and Practices (NREPP).
 NREPP is a searchable database of interventions for the prevention and treatment of mental and substance use disorders.
 NREPP is intended to serve as a decision support tool, not as an authoritative list of effective interventions.
 Being included in NREPP, or in any other resource listed in the Guide, does not mean an intervention is "recommended" or that it has been demonstrated to achieve positive results in all circumstances.
-Applications selecting a practice from one of these sits must provide documentation that supports that the chosen practice appropriate for the specific population(s) of focus and purposes of the proposed project.
+You must document that the selected practice is appropriate for the specific population(s) of focus and purposes of your project.

-In addition to the sites noted above, applicants may provide information on research studies to show that the services/practices listed for implementation are evidence-based.
+In addition to the website noted above, applicants may provide information on research studies to show that the services/practices you plan to implement are evidence-based.
 This information is usually published in research journals, including those that focus on minority populations.
-If this type of information is not available, applicants may provide information from other sources, such as unpublished studies or documents describing formal consensus among recognized experts.
+If this type of information is not available, you may provide information from other sources, such as unpublished studies or documents describing formal consensus among recognized experts.